munificent/craftinginterpreters/book/statements-and-state.md

 Code like this is weird, so C, Java, and friends all disallow it.
 It's as if there are two levels of <span name="brace">"precedence"</span> for statements.
 Some places where a statement is allowed -- like inside a block or at the top level -- allow any kind of statement, including declarations.
-Others only allow the "higher" precedence statements that don't declare names.
+Others allow only the "higher" precedence statements that don't declare names.

 <aside name="brace">

-In this analogy, a block statement, where you stuff a series of statements inside a pair of curly braces, works sort of like parentheses for expressions.
-A block statement is itself in the "higher" precedence level and can be used anywhere, like in the clauses of an `if` statement.
+In this analogy, blocks statement work sort of like parentheses do for expressions.
+A block is itself in the "higher" precedence level and can be used anywhere, like in the clauses of an `if` statement.
 But the statements it *contains* can be lower precedence.
 You're allowed to declare variables and other names inside the block.
 The curlies let you escape back into the full